cds-astro/aladin-lite/README.md

 ## API documentation

 There is a new in progress API documentation at [this link](https://cds-astro.github.io/aladin-lite).
+Editable examples showing the API can also be found [here](https://aladin.cds.unistra.fr/AladinLite/doc/API/examples/).

 ## Embed it into your projects